Nerajno/begin-to-code/lessons/python/lesson-2.1/presentation.md

 ```

 ---
 This is an example of the loop counter pattern.
+This
+program prints the numbers form 1 to 10.
 *************************************************
 ## Loop Counter Pattern